Vic’s Pizza now open at Columbiana location - Shelby County Reporter

 By SCOTT MIMS / Staff Writer

-COLUMBIANA—Vic’s Pizza just opened at the former Subway location in Columbiana, but many were already familiar with the name—because the restaurant’s owner, Victor B. Turner, operated a restaurant under the same name in Montevallo from 1995 until the mid-2000s.
+COLUMBIANA — Vic’s Pizza just opened at the former Subway location in Columbiana, but many were already familiar with the name—because the restaurant’s owner, Victor B. Turner, operated a restaurant under the same name in Montevallo from 1995 until the mid-2000s.

 The new Vic’s opened Wednesday, July 14 at 305 W. College St., offering hand-tossed pizza with dough made fresh in-house.